davekinkead/thesis/outline.md

 ## Liberalism and its Limits

 Democracy requires limits.
 Without constraints to the scope of democratic authority, naked majoritarianism can quickly descend into tyranny.

+  - Democracy may require some limits to protect political expression and function (free speech & association)
+  - Liberalism goes beyond this (freedom of religion, sexual expression etc)

 Democracy without limits also lacks value.